Digital Economies MSc Information Session

 Why study Digital Economies with the Faculty of Arts & Humanities?

-• We’re ranked 17th worldwide for Arts & Humanities (2025 QS World Rankings by Subject)
+• We’re ranked =21st in the world for Arts & Humanities (QS 2026)

-• Home to the Digital Futures and Global Cultures Institutes, which showcase how arts and humanities expertise can address society's biggest challenges
+• Home to the Digital Futures and Global Cultures Institutes, which showcase how arts and humanities expertise can address society's biggest challenges.

-• 93% of our research is deemed ‘world-leading’ (REF 2021)
+• 93% of our research is deemed ‘world-leading’ (REF 2021).

 Dr Orçun Can